-Doryun Chong is the chief curator at Asia’s first global museum of contemporary visual culture, M+ in Hong Kong, which will open to the public on 12 November 2021, presenting visual art, design, architecture and more
+Doryun Chong is the chief curator at Asia’s first global museum of contemporary visual culture, M+ in Hong Kong, which opened to the public on 12 November 2021, presenting visual art, design, architecture and more

 Chong became the first chief curator at M+ in 2013, before being appointed as deputy director and chief curator in 2016.
 He previously served as associate curator of painting and sculpture at MoMA in New York, where he was responsible for organising contemporary exhibitions and acquiring works.
 Exhibitions that he worked on at MoMA include Bruce Nauman: Days (2010), Projects 94: Henrik Olesen (2011), and Tokyo 1955-1970: A New Avant-Garde (2012).